arikansm/cti-for-css/README.md

 `cti-for-css` is a cutting-edge system designed to automate the production of cyber threat intelligence (CTI) for closed-source software vulnerabilities.
 Utilizing deep learning algorithms and an innovative function-as-sentence approach, this tool simplifies the detection and classification of software vulnerabilities.

 ## Key Features
-- **Deep Learning Integration**: Supports MLP, OneDNN (One-Dimensional CNN), LSTM, and Bi-LSTM for vulnerability detection.
+- **Deep Learning Integration**: Supports MLP, OneDNN, LSTM, and Bi-LSTM for vulnerability detection.
 - **High Performance**: Achieved an F1 score of 82.4% and AUC score of 93.0% on the NDSS18 dataset (whole).
 - **Fast Processing**: Classifies each vulnerability in under 0.32 seconds on average.
 - **Comprehensive Dataset**: Can be trained using the SOSP and NDSS18 datasets, covering CWE-119 (buffer errors) and CWE-399 (resource management errors), or with other datasets formatted similarly to these.